-- 1. Primarily serve the needs of the local community, and are of an appropriate size and scale; - 2.
-Do not cause adverse impact by reason of traffic, parking, or disturbance to living conditions; and - 3.
+1. Primarily serve the needs of the local community, and are of an appropriate size and scale;

+- 2. Do not cause adverse impact by reason of traffic, parking, or disturbance to living conditions; and - 3.
 Do not adversely affect the vitality and viability of existing retail centres.

-The sequential approach will be applied to proposals involving units of over 280sq.m gross floorspace (either individually or cumulatively) in accordance with RET3, and a Retail Impact Assessment will be required
+The sequential approach will not to be applied to proposals involving retail units under 280sq.m gross floorspace (either individually or cumulatively) that meet the policy criteria above.
+Larger retail proposals will be subject to the sequential test set at Policy RET4.